AntonNeld/drodbot/README.md

 ## Prerequisites

-> **Note:** I'm trying to use platform-independent dependencies, but I have only tried running it on Linux.
-> The section on compiling the C++ parts below is completely written with Linux in mind and may need extensive
+> **Note:** Only Linux is supported.
+While I have used cross-platform libraries in
-> modification to work on other OSes.
-(Or not, I have no idea.)
+> the Python part, the C++ part will need some modifications to work on other OSes.

 You need Python 3.8 and pipenv installed.
 Then install the Python packages: